hoang17/twitsplit/README.md

 **Note:** You need to install [Nodemon](https://github.com/remy/nodemon).
 It watches for any changes in your  node.js app and automatically restarts the server.
-Once installed, instead of `node app.js` use `nodemon app.js`.
+Once installed, instead of `node server.js` use `nodemon server.js`.
 It will save you a lot of time in the long run, because you won't need to manually restart the server each time you make a small change in code.
-To install, run `sudo npm install -g nodemon`.
+To install, run `sudo npm install -g nodemon` or `yarn global add nodemon`.

 For production build: